alttch/eva3/doc/framework-development.rst

 The client MUST send JSON ping-frame every N seconds, where N is less or equal to :doc:`/sfa/sfa` default server timeout (default: 5 seconds).
-If the server does not receive heartbeat frame from the client within the timeout interval, it may drop the web socket session.
+If the server does not receive a heartbeat frame from the client within the timeout interval, it may drop the web socket session.

 To notify the server, the client sends the following frame: